internago-ab/site/content/country/switzerland.md

 <div>

-It is customary, but not obligatory to register a legal entity in order to employ people in Switzerland.
-When hiring takes place, the employee’s details should be reported to the Social Security authorities known as AHV (“Ausgleichkasse”).
+<strong>It is customary, but not obligatory to register a legal entity in order to employ people in Switzerland. </strong><br></br>When hiring takes place, the employee’s details should be reported to the Social Security authorities known as AHV (“Ausgleichkasse”).
 This will yield a specific registration number that is used on all official correspondence.

 <br>